CTE Engineering Technologies

 Year / 1 credit

-Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, the strength of materials and structures, automation, and motion.
+Through problems that engage and challenge, students explore a broad range of engineering topics, including mechanisms, electricity, fluid power, structures, automation, and motion.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
 What type of engineer or engineering technologist would you like to be?
+This course focuses on application of mathematics in engineering, and is the pre-requisite for all upper-level engineering courses.

 Fee - No